Crio-Bytes/IBD-2022-Master-Repository/PAGINATION IN REACTJS/README.md

 > The code for the above UI is available in codes folder.

-Contratulations!!
+Congratulations!!
 We now have a working Pagination feature, you can customize the UI as per your choice.

 ## Conclusion

-We successfully implemented pagination feature with help of Material-UI pagination component.
+We successfully implemented the pagination feature with help of the Material-UI Pagination component.

 ## Reference